kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 Yes, up feature replaces a single GET of `/openapi/v2` which returns a large (megabytes) openapi document for all types with a more targeted call to `/openapi/v3/<group>/<version>`

-The `/openapi/v3` endpoing implements E-Tag caching so that if the document has not changed the server incurs a cheap, almost neglible cost to serving the request.
+The `/openapi/v3/<group>/<version>` endpoint implements E-Tag caching so that if the document has not changed the server incurs a cheap, almost neglible cost to serving the request.

+The document returned by calls to `/openapi/v3/...` is expected to be far smaller than the megabytes-scale openapi v2 document, since it only includes information for a single group-version.

 <!--
 Describe them, providing: